 If this happens, take off the lid and stir to evaporate some of the water.
 If you’re in a hurry, dump everything into a pot and evaporate on the stove top.

-Try it with slow cooker black bean dip.
+Try it with this slow cooker southwest black bean dip.

 #11 Don’t forget dessert